jafuller88/jafuller88.github.io/_posts/2018-04-22-an-example-blockchain-in-typescript.md

 ### Mining Transactions and Rewards
 We have our new Blockchain Class where we are able to add new transactions, a Block Class where we can construct a new Block object for a given array of transactions, and a function to mine the next block with a set difficulty.

-To bring this all togther we need one more function inside our Blockchain class:
+To bring this all together we need one more function inside our Blockchain class:

 ```typescript
     ////////////////////////////////////////////